RoadSafetyProject/dhis-js-library/README.md

 # dhis2-js-library
-This is a javascript library to access dhis as Modals The main problem it solves is the occurance of foreign keys within programs in dhis
+This is a javascript library to access dhis as Modals.
+The main problem it solves is the occurance of foreign keys within programs in dhis

 Things to consider